By the end of this module, you will be able to:

 Attempts to understand the behavior of matter extend back for more than 2500 years.
 As early as the sixth century BC, Greek philosophers discussed a system in which water was the basis of all things.
 You may have heard of the Greek postulate that matter consists of four elements: earth, air, fire, and water.
 Subsequently, an amalgamation of chemical technologies and philosophical speculations were spread from Egypt, China, and the eastern Mediterranean by alchemists, who endeavored to transform “base metals” such as lead into “noble metals” like gold, and to create elixirs to cure disease and extend life (Figure 1).

 From alchemy came the historical progressions that led to modern chemistry: the isolation of drugs from natural sources, metallurgy, and the dye industry.
 Today, chemistry continues to deepen our understanding and improve our ability to harness and control the behavior of matter.
+This effort has been so successful that many people do not realize either the central position of chemistry among the sciences or the importance and universality of chemistry in daily life.

 Chemistry: The Central Science